Global Games with Noisy Information Sharing

 \textit{Observations and Policies:} In the standard setting for global games, agent $i$ is observing $x_i=\theta+\eta_i$ where $\eta_i$'s are identically and independently distributed random variables \cite{Carlsson:93,Carlsson:98}.
-In our work, our focus would be the study of global games where each agent shares its own observation $x_i$ with the other agents in the society through a noisy channel.
-Mathematically, we represent agent $i$'s observation by a random vector $y_i\in \R^{d_i}$ (which relates to $\theta$ and other agents' observations).
+In our work, agents share their observations $x_i$ with the other agents in the society through noisy channels.
+In other words, each agent has its private observation $x_i$ as well as noisy observations of other agents' private observations.
+Mathematically, we represent agent $i$'s overall observation by a random vector $y_i\in \R^{q_i}$ (which relates to $\theta$ and other agents' observations).
+The parameter $q_i$ represents the number of observations that agent $i$ has.
+In this paper, we focus on the case that each agent shares its observation with all other agents.
+Hence, $q_i = n$, for all $i \in [n]$.
 We refer to $y_i$ as the (private) information of agent $i$ (about $\theta$).
-We refer to a measurable function $s_i:\R^{d_i}\to A_i$ that maps a private observation of agent $i$ to one of the two actions as a (pure) \textit{strategy} or \textit{policy}.
-When $d_i=1$ for some $i$, we say that $s_i$ is a threshold policy if $s_i(y)=1$ for $y\leq t$ and $s_i(y)=0$ for $y>t$, for some threshold value $t$.
+We refer to a measurable function $s_i:\R^{q_i}\to A_i$ that maps a private observation of agent $i$ to one of the two actions as a (pure) \textit{strategy} or \textit{policy}.
+When $q_i=1$ for some $i$, we say that $s_i$ is a threshold policy if $s_i(y)=1$ for $y\leq t$ and $s_i(y)=0$ for $y>t$, for some threshold value $t$.
 We denote such a strategy by $s_i(y)=1_{y\leq t}$.
-In almost all the instances of the global games, the random variables have continuous joint distribution and hence, the value of the strategy $s_i$ at the threshold value $t$ is practically unimportant.
+In almost all the instances of the global games, the random variables have continuous joint distribution, and hence, the value of the strategy $s_i$ at the threshold value $t$ is practically unimportant.